 - The belief that technical practices are the systemic constraint for software agility.
 If quality is not built-in and we cannot deliver value safely, all other activities lose utility.

 - Validate and learn from everything (closed feedback loops).
 Adapt throughout the system.

-In addition to this belief system of agile done well, an “Agile Coach” is competent in five core personal skill sets which enables her to effectively serve the organization.
-Working from a people-over-process mindset, she applies the following in her work:
+In addition to this belief system of agile done well, “Agile Coaches” are competent in five core personal skill sets which enables them to effectively serve the organization.
+Working from a people-over-process mindset, they apply the following in her work:

 - Systems Thinking: applying knowledge of cause-effect relationships between the structure of the organization (policies, rewards, titles, and containers), exchanges of information and feedback loops, behaviors of people, and differences among the parts.

 - Professional Coaching: staying people-focused, curious, being mindful to listen actively, be in service to people’s goals, and firmly, yet kindly, reminding them of their commitment to action (and never doing so without permission).

 - Teaching and Mentoring: skillfully navigating the edge between teaching (or lecturing) and modeling (how to do or apply something), training, and collaborating.